 And so, there are many things that you could do after engagement.
 But it’s a good idea to start with these things on your wedding planning checklist for your peace of mind because they will start to fill up quickly!

 Of course, there are hundreds of tasks that you could complete after your engagement.
 These are the three that I would recommend after my experience with wedding planning and officiating.
 These items are time-sensitive, and you will want to get them done as soon as you know your big day is approaching.
 This is assuming that you have a wedding date selected.
 You will need a date before completing tasks like securing your venue.

 It will also be helpful if you know your dates before reaching out to your wedding party.
-Even though the wedding party consists of your friends and family members who will be very understanding, it’s a sign of respect to let them know as soon as you know your wedding dates so that they can plan accordingly.
+Even though the wedding party consists of your closest friends and family members who will be very understanding, it’s a sign of respect to let them know as soon as you know your wedding dates so that they can plan accordingly.

 Notice that I used the word dates, not date.
 There is much more to your wedding dates than the date you are married.
-Your wedding dates include your wedding events, such as your bridesmaids’ day, guy time, wedding shower, wedding rehearsal, engagement party, and even your honeymoon.
+Your dream wedding dates include your wedding events, such as your bridesmaids’ day, guy time, wedding shower, wedding rehearsal, engagement party, and even your honeymoon.

 The more of these dates you know, the better, but even if you just know the wedding date, your wedding party will certainly appreciate knowing they can plan around that date.
 For example, if I know someone is inviting me to a wedding, I will go ahead and at least plan to take 2-3 days off of work before the wedding, especially if I am a member of the wedding party.

 Choosing a wedding officiant as soon as possible after the engagement is important.
 Not only are they very busy, but it’s also important to start your wedding counseling as soon as possible.
 You should start immediately if you haven’t started planning before you were engaged.